 Alongside or in lieu of a 1500-word response paper (submitted for pre-circulation by 1 July 2019), interested participants are welcome to present course syllabi, cfps, conference models, etc. The main purpose of this session is to discuss the challenges of and arguments for working on Romanticism from the outside in.

-More seminars coming soon.
-All seminars will be capped at 12 participants; there will be an opportunity to sign up (first come, first serve) at registration.
+***Each seminar will be capped at 12 participants; there will be an opportunity to sign up (first come, first serve) at registration.